Mowry Baden: Awards

 In 2006, Baden was awarded a Governor General's Award in Visual and Media Arts.
 In 2015, he was the recipient of a Guggenheim fellowship.

 Teaching practice

 Baden taught at the University of the Pacific (Stockton, CA) and Pomona College at the Claremont Graduate University.
 In 1971, he left California for Canada.
-There, he taught at the University of British Columbia's main Vancouver campus followed by a tenured position at the University of Victoria in Victoria, British Columbia from 1975 to 1997.
+There, he taught at the University of British Columbia's Vancouver campus followed by a tenured position at the University of Victoria in Victoria, British Columbia from 1975 to 1997.
 Among his past students are several important contemporary artists, including Chris Burden, James Carl, Catherine MacLean, Barbara Fischer, Bill Burns, Lewis Baltz, Jessica Stockholder and Kim Adams.

 Collections

 Baden's work is included in the collection of the National Gallery of Canada, the Museum of Contemporary Art San Diego, the Pomona College Museum of Art, the Vancouver Art Gallery, the Musée d'art contemporain de Montréal, the Oakland Art Museum, Oakland CA, the University of California, Berkeley CA, the Glenbow Art Museum, Calgary AB, the Art Gallery of Ontario, Toronto, the Museum of Contemporary Art, Los Angeles, the Science Center, Lubbock TX, the Art Bank, Canada Council, Ottawa, the Washington Project for the Arts, Washington, DC, the Exploratorium, San Francisco, the Addison Gallery, Andover MA, University of California, Santa Barbara, the American Psychological Association, Washington DC.